 |Placed Date||Oct 11 2004|

 Old Hat has a double meaning.
-This is my former personal stamp, but it had become "old hat" to me.
-It is a neat stamp, but I did not carve it myself.
-My brother carved it for me just prior to him taking me on my first letterboxing expedition.
-Since, I recently carved myself a more meaningful personal stamp, I have decided to honor my brother by passing along this stamp of the old hat he carved for me.
+This was the first personal stamp of the original placer of this box, but it had become "old hat" to him.
+His brother carved it for him just prior to taking him on his first letterboxing expedition.
+He later carved himself a more meaningful personal stamp and decided to honor his brother with this letterbox.

-Please make sure that the box and the ziplocs are sealed properly and that the box is well-hidden with leaves and pieces of bark.
+Please take utmost precaution when reaching into the hole for the box.
+When re-hiding, make sure that the box and the ziplocs are sealed well and that the box is well-hidden behind rocks.
 There is a lot of traffic in the area and a lot of kids, so try not to let anyone see you pulling or replacing the box.

 You will need to bring your own ink and pen/pencil.
 Good luck!